-In May 2001, the Casualty Actuarial Society (CAS) and the Society of Actuaries (SOA) jointly issued a request for proposals on the research topic "Modeling of Economic Series Coordinated with Interest Rate Scenarios."
+In order to enhance actuaries' understanding of financial models, the Casualty Actuarial Society (CAS) and the Society of Actuaries (SOA) jointly issued a request for proposals on the research topic "Modeling of Economic Series Coordinated with Interest Rate Scenarios."
 There were several specific objectives of the request:

-- review the previous literature in the area of economic scenario modeling; - determine appropriate data sources and methodologies to enhance economic modeling efforts relevant to the actuarial profession; and, - produce a working model of economic series, coordinated with interest rates, that could be made public and used by actuaries via the CAS / SOA websites to project future economic scenarios.
+- Review the previous literature in the area of economic scenario modeling; - Determine appropriate data sources and methodologies to enhance economic modeling efforts relevant to the actuarial profession; and - Produce a working model of economic series, coordinated with interest rates, that could be made public and used by actuaries via the CAS and SOA Web Sites to project future economic scenarios.